andrewsunglaekim/advanced_git_workshop/readme.md

 $ git commit --amend -m "updated commit message"
 ```

-**DO NOT** ammend public commits for the same reasons you do not rebase public commits.
-Ammending creates a brand new commit.
+**DO NOT** amend public commits for the same reasons we do not rebase public commits.
+Amending creates a brand new commit.

 > Also we can also do `$ git reset --soft HEAD^` to do the same things.